ll2909/LinReg-pyseal/README.md

 the encryption backend, using pySEAL (https://github.com/Lab41/PySEAL), a port of Microsoft SEAL API, natively written in C++ (https://github.com/microsoft/SEAL).

+Additional requirements:
+numpy
+pandas
+sklearn

-To test the program, run the script client.py
+To run/test the program, run the script client.py